barnackles/Home-Budget-App/README.md

-# Home BudgetApp
+# Home Budget App

 **About project**

-Repository contains simple web application for managing home budget.
+Repository contains web application for managing home budget(s).
 Application was built using Spring Boot and Spring Security.
 Application exposes REST API.

-RELEASE v0.1.0
+**Idea behind the project**

+The idea was to create web application simplifying home finance management.
+Apart from the main goal, which was to build the app, project allowed me and still allows me to learn technologies and develop the neccessary skillset.
+App is currently deployed on DigitalOcean droplet using Docker Compose with self-signed certificate.

+Current version: 0.2.0

 **Technologies:**

 - Java 17
 - Spring Boot v2.6.10
 - Spring Security
 - MySQL

-**List of dependencies:**
-- lombok
-- springfox swaggerUI v3.0.0
-- modelmapper v3.1.0
-- java jwt v3.19.2
-- java uuidgenerator v4.0.1

 **Features:**

 With this application you can:
-- create you profile
+- register your account
 - add budgets to your profile
-- manage your transactions
+- manage your financial operations
 - display total balance for budget and total income, expenses and savings,
-- display: total balance for budget and total income, expenses and savings for recent week, recent month, recent year and custom range of dates
+- display total balance for budget and total income, expenses and savings for recent week, recent month, recent year and custom range of dates.

-**Rationale:**
-This project is a final programming bootcamp project.
-Its purpose is to demonstrate the ability to apply acquired programming knowledge as well as to gain new and strengthen already gained knowledge.
+App contains full registration process as well as forgot password feature.

+**Features in development:**

+- migratiion to spring security 2.7+
+- introduction of OAuth 2.0
+- loading operations from .csv file
+- test coverage

+**REST API Documentation**

+For the ease of use, due to the fact that app only exposes rest api, deployed version comes with SwaggerUI.